-Putting the question of why the funeral home would allow that aside, the first reaction most people have is that can’t be legal.
-Unfortunately, it is certainly creepy but it may be legal.
+Putting the question of why the funeral home would allow that aside, the first reaction most people have is that this can’t be legal.
+Unfortunately, although it is certainly creepy, it may be legal.

-The Fourth amendment protects you from “unreasonable” searches and seizures.
+The Fourth Amendment protects you from “unreasonable” searches and seizures.
 What is unreasonable can be based on the way the search was done.
 However, the conduct has to be extreme, and few Courts have found something sufficiently offensive to be considered unreasonable.
-An exception is a Supreme Court case, where they held forced surgery to remove a bullet so it could be used for evidence was unreasonable.
-While the situation here doesn’t involve the infliction of pain, or the invasion of the body, it does violate the right to dignity, and is something that almost all people would consider morally offensive.
+An exception is a Supreme Court case where they held a forced surgery to remove a bullet so it could be used for evidence was unreasonable.
+While the situation here doesn’t involve the infliction of pain or the invasion of the body, it does violate the right to dignity and is something that almost all people would consider morally offensive.

 Before you even get to the unreasonableness question though, you have to establish “standing.”
 Basically, that means you must establish your rights have been violated; you can’t complain about the violation of someone else’s rights.
 For example, they illegally search your friend’s house and find something that links you to a crime.
 You can’t complain about the illegal search of his house.
 There’s a narrow exception to this, but you must have some interest that has been violated.
 A common example is a traffic stop, where you are a passenger.
 You can complain about the stop, since you have some interest in being free from illegal stops, even if you weren’t the one driving.

-Standing will be an issue in these cases, since you are complaining about the violation of someone’s else rights.
-You might argue there is an exception, if there was evidence on the phone that you had no part of providing.
-Maybe the dead guy took a picture without your permission, or sent you an unsolicited text.
-That’s going to fairly rare though, since any time you put something “out there”, like a text or photo, you have voluntarily given up your privacy interest.
+Standing will be an issue in these cases since you are complaining about the violation of someone’s else rights.
+You might argue there is an exception if there was evidence on the phone that you had no part of providing.
+Maybe the dead guy took a picture without your permission or sent you an unsolicited text.
+That’s going to be fairly rare though, since any time you put something “out there”, like a text or photo, you have voluntarily given up your privacy interest.
 So, if you sent them a picture with you holding a big bag of dope, you are probably screwed.

 To understand how this might play out in a civil case, I asked Florida civil rights attorney, Guy DiMartino.
 Here's what Guy had to say.